fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

         - Using PI Web API 2019 SP1 1.13.0.6518 the PI-Server creates objects with the compression feature disabled.
 This will cause any data that was previously loaded and is still present in the Data Archive, to be duplicated.

-**Recreate all the PI-Server objets and resend all the data to the PI Server on the same Asset Framework hierarchy level of the 1st North instance WITHOUT data duplication**
+**Recreate all the PI-Server objects and resend all the data to the PI Server on the same Asset Framework hierarchy level of the 1st North instance WITHOUT data duplication**
     procedure:
         - disable the 1st north instance
         - delete all the objects on the PI Server side, both in the AF and in the Data Archive, sent by the 1st north instance